-We recently ran a Why Discovery Workshop for a mid-size retail bank that provides banking and credit facilities primarily for people who have not had credit before or have lost it due to difficulties they have encountered in their lives.
-We worked with a group of their senior team and a few carefully chosen other passionate people across the organisation to help them discover those things that make them most proud, most fulfilled in the work they do.
-Then, we asked them how doing those things makes a difference to the lives of their customers.
-After staying with the dialogue for a while, their experience of and connection to a Higher Purpose (Why) started to emerge.
+We ran a Why Discovery Workshop for a retail bank that provides banking and credit facilities primarily for people who have not had credit before or have lost it due to difficulties they have encountered in their lives.
+We worked with a group of their senior team and a few other passionate people across the organisation to help them discover those things that make them most proud and fulfilled in the work they do.
+We asked them how doing those things makes a difference to the lives of their customers.
+After staying with the dialogue for a while, their experience of and connection to a Higher Purpose started to emerge.
 They began to experience a sense of shared purpose.

-Julie stood up and told a story about John, whom she had helped to prepare his application for a bank account and credit card.
-He had very recently got a job, but was still living in a rough part of town and had no fixed abode.
+Julie stood up and told a story about John, whom she had helped to complete his application for a bank account and credit card.
+He had recently started a job and was still living with no fixed abode.

-To get regular accommodation, he needed a bank account and also a financial reference, but to get a bank account, he needed an address – a vicious cycle with no way out.
+To get permanent accommodation John needed a bank account and a financial reference.
+To get a bank account he needed an address, a vicious cycle with no way out.
 Through committed action from Julie, John got an account, and then a flat.
 She explained how she has supported him to better manage his finances in a sustainable way as he began thriving in his new life.

 She had tears in her eyes when she told this very touching story, which resonated with many people in the room.
 Then someone said,

-As people in the room listened to the story, many felt inspired and some reported having Goosebumps.
+As people in the room listened, many felt inspired and some reported having Goosebumps.
 Suddenly things became very clear to this group.

-The sense of purpose they shared was about believing in people, those who had been abandoned by others and helping them to get access to the world of banking.
-Credit and finance, the opportunities that most other people enjoy and take for granted.
+The sense of purpose they shared was about believing in people, those who had been abandoned by others and helping them to get access to the world of banking, credit and finance.
+These are opportunities that most other people enjoy and take for granted.
 We quickly paraphrased this into;

-One of the group members stood up and said, “we need to change our website!”
+One of the group members stood up and said “we need to change our website!”
 She described the current online credit scoring part of the website where, after answering some basic questions, people could find out if they qualify for a credit card.
-If they did not, the software simple said “sorry, we are not able to offer you a credit card.”
+If they did not, the software simply said “sorry, we are not able to offer you a credit card.”

 She continued, “but if we believe in people, like Julie did, we should never say no to them.”
-This made so much sense, the group decided to change the website so that if someone did not meet the scoring criteria, the message simply said, “sorry, not now” and offered simple steps to take to improve their score and invited them to apply again.
-Then, consistent with the new approach, the prompt added, “then we’ll be delighted to give you a credit card.”
+This made so much sense, the group decided to change the website so that if someone did not meet the scoring criteria, the message simply said, “sorry, not now” and offered simple steps to improve their score and invited them to apply again.
+Then, consistent with the new approach this message appeared “then we’ll be delighted to give you a credit card”.

 Someone else said, “our advertising needs to change.”
-He went on to explain that currently this was all about features and benefits of their credit card’s terms and conditions over and above other providers – instantly a campaign was created with the working title, “we’re in your corner.”
+Currently it was all about the features and benefits of their credit card’s terms and conditions over and above other providers – instantly a campaign was created with the working title, “we’re in your corner.”

-Over the coming months, many things in this organisation were tested against their Higher Purpose (Why) and after some dialogue, these ideas were accelerated if they fitted, reshaped if they were a bit off, or stopped if they did not fulfil on the bank’s Higher Purpose (Why).
+Over the coming months, many things in this organisation were tested against their Higher Purpose.
+These ideas were accelerated if they fitted, reshaped if they didn’t or stopped if they did not fulfil on the bank’s Higher Purpose.

-Like this bank, organisations that are grounded in and are able to articulate their Higher Purpose (Why) the very reason they exist and the difference that they make to others.
+Like this bank, organisations that are grounded in and are able to articulate their Higher Purpose, the very reason they exist and the difference that they make to others.
 When purpose is deeply felt, at a personal and visceral level, it helps direct decisions, communications, and of course, branding and advertising.
-We believe that the best organisations of the future start with their Higher Purpose (Why), that goes beyond short-term profit or growth.
+We believe that the best organisations of the future start with their Higher Purpose, that goes beyond short-term profit or growth.